Validation layers

 }

-The extensions specified by GLFW are always required, but the debug messenger extension is conditionally added.
-Note that I’ve used the VK_EXT_DEBUG_UTILS_EXTENSION_NAME macro here which is equal to the literal string "VK_EXT_debug_utils".
+The extensions specified by GLFW are always required, as we’re working with the GLFW dependency for windowing, but the debug messenger extension is conditionally added.
+Note that We’ve used the VK_EXT_DEBUG_UTILS_EXTENSION_NAME macro here which is equal to the literal string "VK_EXT_debug_utils".
 Using this macro lets you avoid typos.

 We can now use this function in createInstance: